Italian Colombians: Independent Colombia

 Some important buildings were created by Italians in the 19th century, like the famous Colón Theater of the capital.
 It is one of the most representative theaters of Colombia, with a neoclassic architecture built by the Italian architect Pietro Cantini and founded in 1892.
 This Italian architect also contributed to the construction of the Capitolio Nacional of the capital.

 The sculptor Cesare Sighinolfi travelled to Bogotà in 1880, invited by his mentor Pietro Cantini to help decorate the Teatro Cristobal Colon.
 He made monuments to Christopher Columbus and Isabelle the Catholic (1906).
 In Bogotá, Cesare Sighinolfi succeeded Alberto Urdaneta, as director of the "School of Fine Arts of Bogotá", teaching alongside Luigi Ramelli and Pietro Cantini.
 In 1896, in Bogotá, he completed a portrait of Rafael Reyes.

 During the conflict between the Italian entrepreneur Ernesto Cerruti and Colombian President Rafael Nuñez faced with the threat of military intervention and international pressure, the Colombian government opted to submit to international arbitration.
 In 1891, Pope Leo XIII, who was respected in both countries due to widespread Catholicism, intervened as mediator in the conflict.
 Under Papal arbitration, an agreement was reached in which Colombia was to pay compensation to Cerruti, although in an amount lower than that originally demanded by Italy.

 In 1908, according to the relation of the diplomat Agnoli to the Italian Commissary for Emigration, in Colombia there were nearly 1,000 Italians, 400 in Barranquilla, 120 in Bogotá, less than 100 in Cartagena and Bucaramanga, with only a few dozen in Cúcuta and other minor cities.
 Most of the Italians were from Veneto and Tuscany; their main activity was in commerce and hospitality, but 30 Italians owned huge lands and successful farms.

+100,000 Italians arrived in Colombia.